 Amateur satellites are basically repeaters in space.
 As such they have an uplink frequency, which is the frequency on which you transmit and the satellite receives, and a downlink frequency, on which the satellite transmits and you receive.
-Any amateur whose license privileges allow them to transmit on the satellite uplink frequency may be the control operator of a station communicating through an amateur satellite or space station.
-(T8B01) As with other transmissions, the minimum amount of power needed to complete the contact should be used on the uplink frequency of an amateur satellite or space station.
+As with other transmissions, the minimum amount of power needed to complete the contact should be used on the uplink frequency of an amateur satellite or space station.
 (T8B02)

 Often, the uplink frequency and downlink frequency are in different amateur bands.
 For example, when a satellite is operating in "mode U/V," the satellite uplink is in the 70 cm band and the downlink is in the 2 meter band.
-(T8B08)
+(T8B08) The 70 cm band is in the UHF portion of the spectrum, while the 2 meter band is in the VHF portion of the spectrum.